tundish/repo_of_the_unknown/blog/content/001_first_thoughts.md

 Maybe it could use just one more teaching example though.
 No ideas yet however.

 In any case, it's going to be a big weekend.
-England are playing South Africa in the semi-final of the Rugby World Cup.
+New Zealand are playing South Africa in the final of the Rugby World Cup.
 Probably not the right time to begin a new writing project.
 Too many distractions right now.

 For some reason I visit Itch.io, the game hosting portal.
 And guess what?
 Today is the start of the